Mézières-en-Brenne

 Mézières-en-Brenne ([mezjɛːʁ ɑ̃ bʁɛn]) is a commune in the Indre department in central France.

 Natural park

 It is located is at the heart of the Brenne regional natural park.
 The Brenne is one of France's most important wetlands.
-A large diversity of natural habitats is responsible for an abundance of wildlife of which the best known are the birds: purple heron, black-necked grebe, bittern, marsh harrier, whiskered tern, short-toed eagle.
+A large diversity of habitats has meant that the commune is home to an abundance of wildlife, of which the best known are the birds: purple heron, black-necked grebe, bittern, marsh harrier, whiskered tern, short-toed eagle.
 The Brenne is also Europe's most important site for the European pond tortoise.